AdedamolaXL/Quantum_Superposition_Experiment/README.md

     P(6) = 0.1836

-Calculating the probabilities of each outcome for a double face using the formula P(i,j) = count(i,j)/total count of double-faces:
+Calculating the probabilities of each outcome for a double face using the formula P(i,j) = count(i,j)/total number of rolls

       (1,2) = 0.0361
       (1,3) = 0.0583